ppizarror/FNELEM-GPU/README.md

 ### Load pattern

-The load pattern must be used to apply the loads into the model.
-Actually only the constant load pattern is defined.
+The load pattern must be used to apply the loads to the model.
+Only the constant load pattern is defined.

 ```cpp
 std::vector<LoadPattern *> *loadpattern = new std::vector<LoadPattern *>();